joeording3/enhanced-video-downloader-2024/README.md

 # Or use the shorter --fg flag
 videodownloader-server start --fg

-# Start with verbose output (shows all log messages instead of just warnings/errors)
+# Start with verbose output (shows INFO/DEBUG logs to stderr instead of only warnings/errors)
 videodownloader-server start --verbose

 # Force start a new instance (stopping any existing instance)